 Frida was lying prone, nearly naked, her body spattered in blood and covered in gold glitter.

-True events in the life of the archetypal-goddess-like Frida Kahlo are so tragic, surreal or beautiful one could mistake them for passages from a magical realism novel by Isabel Allende or Gabriel García Márquez.
+True events in the life of the archetypal-goddess-like Frida Kahlo, are so tragic, surreal, or beautiful that one could mistake them for passages from a magical realism novel by Isabel Allende or Gabriel García Márquez.

-Tip 3 For Creatives: Pretend To Be A Magical Realist
+Tip 3 For Creatives: Become a Magical Realist

-What was a magical realism moment in your own childhood or adult life?
+What was the magical realism moment in your own childhood or adult life?

 Give yourself time down the road to ponder this.

-Eventually an odd cinematic circumstance from your own past will surface from memory.
-When it does, consider making art about the event, or about the objects, symbols or dreams connected to that important positive or negative happening in your life.
+Or make art about the objects, symbols, or dreams connected to that important positive or negative happening in your life.